rabbah/nimbella-cli/doc/README.md

 ##### limits

-A nested map in which you can set limits for the timeout in milliseconds, memory in megabytes, and the number of logs.
-All three of these limits must be numbers and within the range permitted by the Nimbella cloud ([see this page](https://apigcp.nimbella.io/api/v1) for limits).
+A nested map in which you can set limits for the timeout in milliseconds, memory in megabytes, and the log size in kilobytes.
+All three of these limits must be numbers and within the range permitted by the Nimbella cloud (use `nim info --limits` to see the limits).
 When not specified, Nimbella Cloud defaults are assumed.

 #### Package modifiers allowed in project.yml